The option of creating new apps with the jQuery Mobile framework was removed but we still support the projects that were created with it earlier.

 In this tutorial, we’ll build an app that starts the barcode scanner on a button click.
 After the scan is complete, we’ll display the scan information.

-You can also check our step-by-step Ionic 4 Barcode Scanner Plug-in App Tutorial that explains how to build an app that launches a barcode scanner on a button click.
-After the scan is completed, the scan information will be displayed.
+You can also check our step-by-step Ionic QR Code Generator App that explains how to create an Ionic app that can generate a QR Code on a button click.

 Apache Cordova (PhoneGap) is automatically included when you create a new project in Appery.io.
 The barcode scanner component used in Appery.io is based on this plugin.